There are many instances where chainsaws and bees are going to be working in the same vicinity.

 If it’s honey bees doing this, it’s often this is because they are hungry and looking for pollen.
 You can leave out a pollen substitute to help solve this problem.

 Solitary bees (like carpenter bees, for example) may look for wood shavings to fill their tunnels after laying eggs.
+It’s good that they can put the sawdust to use in this way.

 Can I use a chainsaw to add in the transfer of bees from a tree to a hive?